CarlosSenobio/carlosSenobio/README.md

 If this repository seems a bit quiet, don't worry.
 Just like quantum particles, the real action happens where you can't see it — in private repos and late-night breakthroughs.

-> “I’m not crazy.
-My mother had me tested.” – *Dr. Sheldon Cooper*

-Physics is my foundation, tech is my playground… and genius?
-I’ll let you be the judge. 😉

-**Bazinga!** 🧪